ashwanthkumar/gocd-build-github-pull-requests/README.md

 * Stash repository for Pull Requests
 * Gerrit repository for Change Sets

+## Migration from Git Feature Branch plugin 1.2.x to 1.3

+Addition of the white and blacklist feature to Git Feature Branch plugin changes the identity of the SCM material.
+This means that it may trigger automatically triggered pipelines that use Git Feature Branch material.
+When moving from version 1.2.x to 1.3.x be sure to pause all pipelines which shouldn't be triggered or be ready to cancel them in case they are triggered.

 ## Requirements
 These plugins require GoCD version v15.x or above.